22 September to September 2002

 We had asked Cate to bring the “kids’ room” (an extension of the tent) to Minnie Water, plus our rego papers.
 She left a crucial bit of the tent behind with our rego papers, however, so we were snookered into following her back to Bellingen.
 But there are worse fates…

 The drive from Minnie Water to Bellingen was easy enough: it took about an hour.
-Clare and I drove together, with me singing along to a couple of cassettes at the top of my voice.
-When we reached Billingen, the sun was shining, the birds were singing, and there was not a lot for me to do except maybe cook dinner.
+Clare and I travelled in the Nimbus, with me singing along to a couple of cassettes at the top of my voice.
+When we reached Bellingen, the sun was shining, the birds were singing, and there was not a lot for me to do except maybe cook dinner.